ziminas1990/space-expansion/docs/building-on-linux.md

 Note: you can install conan without sudo, but in this case you'll have to manually add conan to the your PATH environment.

 ## Prepharing conan
-This step may be skipped, but it is highly recommended to go do it attentively.
+This step may be skipped, but it is highly recommended to do it attentively.

-Conan profile specifies, which compiler, bitness, options and other significant parameters will be used to build dependencies.
+Conan profile specifies which compiler, bitness, options and other significant parameters will be used to build dependencies.
 For more details see the official ["Conan profiles"](https://docs.conan.io/en/latest/reference/profiles.html) page.

 If you have already run conan, you may want to remove the conan cache first.
 It can be done with the following command:
 ```
 rm -rf $HOME/.conan
 ```
-Now, let's create default profile:
+Now, let's create a default profile:
 ```
 conan profile new default --detect

 Found gcc 9
 gcc>=5, using the major as version
 ```
-In this case, conan detected only gcco 16 compiler.
+In this case, conan detected only gcc 9 compiler.
 If you have installed other compilers, conan may find them too.
 Also conan may print a warning:
 ```bash
 ************************* WARNING: GCC OLD ABI COMPATIBILITY ***********************
 ```